Once you download your QR Codes you can print them on any printer, using any program. You can even not print them and scan them from a smartphone!

-After you download your QR Codes you can use the following template to print them (template is at the bottom of this article!).
+After you download your QR Codes you can use the following template to print them - the template is at the bottom of this article!.
 Follow the steps below.
 Microsoft Publisher is required for this method.
-(A 30 Day free trial of Publisher is available here: http://products.office.com/en-us/try) You can print them on regular card stock using a laser printer.
+(A 30 Day free trial of Microsoft 365 is available here: http://products.office.com/en-us/try) You can print them on regular card stock using a laser printer.

 - Download the attached Publisher file (The file is attached to the bottom of this article).